mjresch19/PayoutAutomator/README.md

 The only prequisite external installation you need for this program will be to have a Python instance on your computer.
 The documentation is stated here: https://www.python.org/downloads/

-You may need to do some Python installations if you do not have the packages:
+You may need to do some console Python installations if you do not have the packages:
 `!pip install openpyxl` \
 `!pip install pandas`